alkgrove/initmaker/initmaker/examples/blinky/readme.md

 initmaker with samd5x
 cmsis -> from https://developer.arm.com/embedded/cmsis and follow the github link

-Edit Makefile - uncomment board you want to build for
+Edit makefile - uncomment/comment the line CFG=featherm4, CFG=metrom4 or CFG=itsym4 to customize to your board.
 Then do:
 `make config`
 This generates the src/blinky_init.c and inc/blinky_init.h initialization files.